-Welcome to the Bristol Bay Native Association’s Economic Development Program.
+Welcome to Bristol Bay Native Association’s Economic Development Program

 A Comprehensive Economic Development Strategy (CEDS) is the result of an ongoing planning process that studies local economic conditions, identifies problems and opportunities, sets goals and objectives, coordinates implementation activities, and evaluates accomplishments.
 A CEDS identifies community needs and provides development strategies that coordinate the different efforts to yield efficiencies.
 A CEDS facilitates a unified effort to create jobs, raise income levels, diversify the economy, and improve the quality of life while protecting the environment.
 It adopts a logical process for long-range development while actively working on short-range problem solutions.